Department of Naval Science (Naval ROTC)

 For more information about this department, including contact information, visit the department website.

 NC State Box #7310

-Raleigh, NC 27695-7310
+Raleigh, NC 27607

-4-year NROTC Program
+4-Year NROTC Program

 There are two NROTC programs leading to a commission as a Navy or Marine Officer upon graduation: the Scholarship Program and the College Program.

 Selection for the College Program is made from students already enrolled at NC State with applications being accepted and considered by the staff of the NROTC unit.
 Students enrolled in the College Program are provided uniforms and Naval Science textbooks.
 Students in the College Program are eligible to compete for merit based scholarships annually.
 If selected for a merit based scholarship, the student would begin their next academic year on a full scholarship, identical to the Scholarship Program description above.

 If not selected for a three or two year side load scholarship, College Program students compete for selection to continue NROTC as “Advanced Standing” students at the end of their sophomore year.
 Selection is based on academic and demonstrated professional performance.
-Those selected for Advanced Standing receive a monthly subsistence allowance during the final two years of the program (refer to the NROTC website for amounts).
+Those selected for Advanced Standing receive a monthly subsistence allowance during the final two years of the program (currently $250 to $400 on a graduated scale; refer to the NROTC website for updates).
 College Program midshipmen participate in a single summer training cruise between the junior and senior year.
 Except for administrative differences, no distinction is made between Scholarship and College Program midshipmen.
 The minimum active duty commitment following graduation for College Program students is three years but can vary based on the warfare community a student commissions into.

 Commissioning and Service